jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 The synergy of theoretical knowledge, numerical simulations, and empirical data is vital for advancing experimental structural validation tests for #glspl("swith").
 This section builds on the theoretical framework of hydrogen properties by integrating experimental and simulative insights, emphasizing practical applications.
 The content will commence with a detailed exposition of the rationale behind investing additional resources in gathering information from numerical simulations and experimental studies.
 The findings from these investigations will then be presented, followed by a synthesis of the results and their implications for experimental structural validation tests of #glspl("swith").

-The understanding of hydrogen's safety-critical properties, as elaborated in the preceding sections, are crucial to assess the potential risks and challenges associated with hydrogen's use in #glspl("swith").
+The understanding of hydrogen's safety-critical properties, as elaborated in the preceding sections, is crucial to assess the potential risks and challenges associated with hydrogen's use in #glspl("swith").
 This knowledge base comprises three interconnected components: theoretical data, theoretical models (including numerical simulations), and experimental investigations.
 Theoretical data forms the foundation of our understanding, offering fundamental principles and measured properties of hydrogen.
 Theoretical models, including numerical simulations, build upon this data to predict hydrogen behavior in complex systems.
 It is important to note that numerical models, though often more sophisticated, are still a form of theoretical knowledge as they represent attempts to model reality mathematically.
 While these theoretical approaches offer valuable insights, they often simplify complex phenomena and may fail to capture the intricate interactions seen in practical scenarios.